Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Free Mode Removal

 Throughout we keep three significant figures and use GHz$\cdot h$ as our units for energy.
 We use energy units for $M_0, \mathcal{C}^{-1}$ by replacing $\Phi,Q$ respectively with the dimensionless operators $\phi,n$ where

 The number of free modes is 1 and is here the $1g$ mode since the inductor subspace is spanned by the $1g$ and $rg$ subspaces~\footnote{Note that we actually add an inductor with a very large inductance on the $1g$ edge which we do not include in the diagram for simplicity.
-This is to satisfy the conditions for circuit quantization in~\cite{burkard2005circuit}, but the mode will be flagged as free since its eigenvalue for $M_0$ is below a small threshold that we set. }, and the kernel of $M_0$ is spanned by the $q$ and $1g$ subspaces.
+This is to satisfy the conditions for circuit quantization in~\cite{burkard2005circuit}, but the mode will be flagged as free since its eigenvalue for $M_0$ is below a small threshold that we set.
+Our algorithm then sets the corresponding coefficient of the flux operator to zero.
+This procedure treats the large inductor as a placeholder and does not take the infinite inductance limit as outlined in~\cite{koch2009charging}. }, and the kernel of $M_0$ is spanned by the $q$ and $1g$ subspaces.
 We also give the voltage coupling matrix

-Only the transformation of this matrix is non-trivial.
+Only the transformation of this matrix is nontrivial.
 The units for this matrix is Farad/(2e), which is a unit of inverse voltage.

 Now, it is clear that we are already in a basis where the free mode appears: the $1g$ mode has no potential term.
 Hence, we can directly go to Gaussian elimination.
 Since there is only one free mode, by our definition given in~\cref{eq:W_def}, we can obtain the $W$ matrix: